 How will you remove the sensor?

 pH/ORP sensors need to be removed for cleaning, calibration, and eventual replacement.
 In batch processes, removal between each run for maintenance can easily be accomplished.
 In continuous processes the sensor must be isolated from the process prior to removal to avoid shutdown.
 There are several design ideas for isolating the sensor.

-Retractable sensor holders mount directly to the process and allow the sensor to be isolated prior to removal.
-The sensor is removed from the process and isolated through o-ring seals.
+Retractable sensor hardware mounts directly to the process and allow the sensor to be isolated prior to removal.
+The sensor is removed from the process and o-ring seals are used to avoid any leakage.
 There are multiple retractable holder options for either manual or pneumatic sensor exaction.
-Retractable holders allow the sensor to be mounted directly at the reactor or pipeline for quick response to changing measurement conditions.
+Retractable holders allow the pH sensor to be mounted directly at the reactor or pipeline for quick response to changing measurement conditions.
 Retractable holders such as the Hamilton Retractex also offer additional ports for flushing of the sensor and any residual liquid prior to removal from the process.

 Submersible installations require that the sensor must be immersed vertically into the liquid.
 These applications usually do not allow for retractable holders or sample lines.
 The sensor should be mounted at the end of a rigid pipe or tube with the cable passing through the inner diameter to the process control system.
 Sensors should be inserted at the same depth each time so stratification of the process does not affect the measurement.
 The dip tube should be as short as possible and be easily removable so the sensor can receive proper maintenance.
 Sensors with detachable cables should be avoided as they may create more issues with leakage and shorted outputs.
 A sensor with fixed cable such as the Hamilton InchTrode are preferred for these types of installations.

 - Sensor mounting apparatus such as a dip tube are fairly simple but unique for each installation.
 The length of the dip tube, coupling to the sensor, and method of securing of the dip tube within the vessel need to be considered.